Oregon Route 8

 Oregon Route 8, also known as Oregon Highway 8, is an Oregon state highway which serves the western suburbs of Portland.
-The road is locally known as Canyon Road and Tualatin Valley Highway, and travels through the center of the Tualatin Valley.
+The road is locally known as Canyon Road and Tualatin Valley Highway (Also known as TV Highway), and travels through the center of the Tualatin Valley.
+Tualatin Valley Highway runs between the cities of McMinnville and Beaverton.
+Between McMinnville and Forest Grove, the highway is signed as Oregon Route 47; between Forest Grove and Beaverton it is signed as Oregon Route 8.
+Oregon 8 becomes Canyon Road in Beaverton east of Hocken Road.

 Oregon 8 is located entirely within Washington County.
 The portion of the route from US 26 to Oregon Route 47 is part of the National Highway System, listed as a principal arterial.

 Route description

 The eastern terminus of OR 8 is an interchange with U.S. Route 26 (which is, at that point, the Sunset Highway) just west of the Portland city limits and the Washington-Multnomah county line.
 Initially, it is also known as Canyon Road, since it comes out of the gulch in which the Sunset Highway runs.
 The official designation, beginning from the eastern terminus, is the Tualatin Valley Highway No. 29 (see Oregon highways and routes).